-This chapter provides the policies and procedures governing authorized Federal agencies’ use of Stored Value Cards (SVCs), sometimes known as “smart cards,” to electronically disburse or otherwise transfer funds.
+This chapter prescribes the policies and procedures governing authorized federal entities’ use of Stored Value Cards (SVCs), sometimes known as “smart cards,” to electronically disburse or otherwise transfer funds.
 It describes:

 SVCs subject to this chapter include SVCs issued in programs used to support U.S. government operations domestically and overseas, including "EagleCash®," "EZpay," "Navy Cash®," "Marine Cash®," and other similar programs.
 Typically, SVCs are used in closed environments.

 An SVC is a smart card capable of storing electronic monetary value on the card’s embedded computer chip.
 In some cases, an SVC also contains a branded debit card feature to process retail transactions or allow the SVC holder to obtain cash at an automated teller machine (ATM) outside the closed environment of the SVC program.
-Federal agencies may issue SVCs capable of having value added on either a “reloadable” or “non-reloadable” basis.
-Once issued, Federal agencies and authorized cardholders may add value to reloadable cards via encrypted hardware devices assigned to an agency office or installation.
+Federal entities may issue SVCs capable of having value added on either a “reloadable” or “non-reloadable” basis.
+Once issued, federal entities and authorized cardholders may add value to reloadable cards via encrypted hardware devices assigned to a federal entity office or installation.
 As the SVC cardholder adds value to the card, or spends or transfers the value on the card via SVC hardware devices located at retailers or other SVC program locations, the SVC balance changes reflecting the amount spent or transferred to or from the card’s value.

 A Treasury-designated agent holds the funds for an SVC program in an account established and maintained by Treasury, sometimes referred to as a “pooled” account or “funds pool.”